Jump to:

 Keep reading for some answers!

 That added insulation helps improve the log cabin’s overall energy efficiency.
-While the timber does offer some insulation, the added layers fill in any gaps.
+While the timber does offer some insulation, the added layers fill in any gaps and make the walls thicker.
 This stops heat from escaping in winter or making things too hot in summer.
-Several techniques are used for this approach.

 Chinking is the process of filling the gaps between logs using a mortar or a special chinking compound.
 It basically seals out drafts and stops moisture from getting in.
 Caulking, in contrast, is used for smaller gaps and cracks.
 It uses a sealant to create a tighter, more insulated seal.